IvanekLab/AMU-indicators/README.md

 Here we included Supplementary Material as part of the study:
 * A word document ("Supplementary Material") that includes 3 supplementary tables.
 The tables include the definitions of original and standardized terms and reasoning behing the scores of each indicator.
-* An excel document ("Supplementary Table S2") that details the calculations for a hypothetical dairy farm.
+* An excel document ("Supplementary Data 1") that details the calculations for a hypothetical dairy farm.